-- Puella Magi Madoka Magica: Walpurgisnacht is the Big Bad, city-destroying Nigh Invulnerable witch that the climax of the series revolves around.
+- Puella Magi Madoka Magica: Walpurgisnacht is the Big Bad, city-destroying Nigh-Invulnerable witch that the climax of the series revolves around.
 It has been suggested in supplementary material that Walpurgis is a fusion of several other witches, hence its name (which is all anyone calls it, no one knows its real name.)

 - The anime of Betrayal Knows My Name features Walpurgisnacht as a night when various demons and evil beings would be extra drawn to the protagonist, Yuki, causing his protector, Zess, to become extra, well, protective.